primogs/Pongo/README.md

 # Pongo
 A webserver for my website.
+The webserver and website, except media files are part of one binary file.
+This repository contains only an example website.

 ## build under linux
 open a terminal in the project folder and enter: